Kranji Racecourse: Features

 The racecourse covered 124 hectares has a capacity of 30,000 spectators with a five-storey grandstand.
 The main racetrack is 31m wide and 2,000m long on the long course and turfed with El Toro-Zoysia grass.

 It also has 41 light masts, allowing night races to be conducted at the racecourse.

 Transport

-Kranji station is linked to the nearby Singapore Turf Club via a sheltered walkway.
-Designed to accommodate crowds visiting Singapore Turf Club during race events, Kranji station is the largest station on the Woodlands extension.
+Kranji MRT station is linked to the race course by a sheltered walkway.
+Designed to accommodate crowds visiting STC during race events, Kranji station is the largest station on the Woodlands Extension.
 The 1300 m2 concourse level is three times larger than those at other stations with many fare gates to allow efficient crowd flow.
 The station has twice the number of escalators and stairs (four escalators and two stairs) and the direction of the escalators could be varied depending on the crowd flow.